IndrajeetPatil/Advanced-R-exercises/_book/index.md

 <https://adv-r.hadley.nz/>

-For the official solutions, have a look at this book:
+For the official solution manual, see:

 <https://advanced-r-solutions.rbind.io/>